 The 'Layer Principle' explained August 5th, 2020 • by Matt Holmes Seasoned hikers and travelers will tell you that having the correct clothing is essential for an enjoyable hiking tour.
 But if you’re new to active travel or aren’t sure your gear is working for you, let me explain the layering principle, so you’ll know what gear you need to buy and how to best use… Read More »

-What to do in Ho Chi Minh City and Hanoi July 28th, 2020 • by Kristen Bernarsky When possible, exploring on foot is our favorite way to see a new destination!
+What to do in Ho Chi Minh City and Hanoi July 28th, 2020 • by Bryan Haggerty When possible, exploring on foot is our favorite way to see a new destination!
 Of course, traffic in the major cities of Vietnam is a sight unto itself, so even crossing the street can be an adventure.
 For-hire transport options include taxis, motorbikes, and cyclos, and require a bit of bargaining ahead of time to… Read More »

 Winter in Iceland Slideshow July 20th, 2020 • by Deborah Tobey Iceland: Northern Lights Adventure From the dancing colors above to the vast and stunning landscape here on earth, Iceland tours do not disappoint.
 Interested?
 Contact Deborah at 1-800-941-8010.